History and Aims

 In addition to providing guidance to our Association members, the ITIA acts in an advisory capacity to Government bodies, NGOs, the media and others involved in the provision of translation and interpreting services.

-The ITIA has six categories of membership: Honorary, Professional, Associate, Corporate, Institutional and Student.
+The ITIA has five categories of membership: Honorary, Professional, Associate, Affiliate and Student.

 Translator members of the ITIA are involved in all areas of specialisation including literary, legal, medical, technical, commercial and localisation.
 Our interpreters include conference, court and community interpreters.
 Our membership also includes translator and interpreter trainers and those with a general interest in the area of language, translation and interpreting.